The Exchange Visitor Program

 - If research is proposed, a research plan

 Approving a Request: Once the Department receives the scholar application and supporting documents, a formal review of the request will be conducted within the Academic Department.
 The packet should be reviewed by the Dean of the appropriate school or college.
 If the applicant is approved by the Dean, a host faculty member will be assigned to the visiting scholar.
 The host will complete the Visiting Scholars Faculty Host Form (older version) with signature by the Dean.
-This form, along with supporting documents should be sent to the Executive Director of Global Education.
+This form, along with supporting documents should be sent to the Executive Director of International Engagement.

 - Visiting Scholars Faculty Host Form (older version) (signed by Dean).